circstat/pycircstat2/README.md

 - **Wide-Ranging Circular Distributions**

-  The package supports a variety of circular distributions, including:
+  The package supports a variety of circular distributions, including but not limited to:
   - **Symmetric distributions**: Circular Uniform, Cardioid, Cartwright, Wrapped Normal, Wrapped Cauchy, von Mises (and its flat-top extension), and Jones-Pewsey.
   - **Asymmetric distributions**: Sine-skewed Jones-Pewsey, Asymmetric Extended Jones-Pewsey, Inverse Batschelet.